straybiker/HA-load-balancer/README.md

 - Limited: Dynamic power limiting based on household consumption
 - Fast: Full speed charging at maximum current
 - Solar: Dynamic power based on solar production
+- Comfort: Behave as Limited below a SOC setting and as Solar above to guarantee a minimal SOC.

 ## Configuration and helpers
 Update the following variables in the script with your own sensors and parameters.
 The parameters can be hard coded or set with a helper variable if you want to control it from the UI